Downtown Geneva Lakefront

 Ramada

-Revitalization Program, a Local Waterfront Revitalization Program, and a more detailed Lakefront Master Plan.Over the past 12 years, the Geneva Lakefront has evolved from barren highway rubble to a major destination point in the Finger Lakes region.
+Revitalization Program, a Local Waterfront Revitalization Program, and a more detailed Lakefront Master Plan.
+The Geneva Lakefront has evolved from barren highway rubble to a major destination point in the Finger Lakes region.
 The Geneva Lakefront is located on the NYS Canal System in the heart of one of the State's most important tourism regions.
-The Lakefront also serves a City that has 55.6 percent low income persons, and the highest percentage of minority residents of any small city in upstate New York.
 The Lakefront is also an important resource within a New York State Empire Zone.

 The Master Plan divides the Lakefront into three zones.
 The northern zone is "Lakeshore Park" which includes a boat launch and short term dock area constructed with EPF/LWRP grant and local funds, the multipurpose Geneva Area Chamber of Commerce building, and a series of multipurpose trails.
-The extreme northern portion of this
+The extreme northern portion of this zone is linked to the

 Pier

-zone is linked to the Seneca State Park.
+Seneca State Park.
 The central portion of the Lakefront includes the Ramada Lakefront Hotel, as well as lands planned for future commercial development.
 This area of the Lakefront represents an extension of the adjacent Central Business District.
 Also located in this area is the new Public Dock area, refurbished and enlarged Long Pier, and the recently completed harbor master Building.
 These facilities wee developed with LWRP, Canal Corridor Initiative, and local funds.
 The existing Public Dock has a total of 250 linear feet and is heavily utilized.
-Long Pier has recently undergone a major reconstruction project.
+Long Pier has undergone a major reconstruction project.
 It has been significantly widened and has been "capped" with a hard walking surface.
 Railings and lighting have also been added.
 Long Pier functions as both a breakwater for the public dock area, a fishing pier, and as a recreation/tourist resource and lake visa location.

-Greenway/Lakefront Dock Improvement Project
+Greenway/Lakefront Dock Improvement.

 Dock